evoixmr/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

 Logic for the tap button:

-1. If only one deck is loaded, the BPM control will be assigned to theloaded deck.
+1. If only one deck is loaded, the BPM control will be assigned to the loaded deck.

 2. If both decks are loaded (only 1 PFL ON):